Szymon-Czuszek/SQL-Data-Science/README.md

 12. `BirthdateFilter.sql`: Retrieves employees born before January 1, 1980, from the Northwind database.
 13. `DateComparison.sql`: Checks if the birthdate of employees is greater than their hire date in the Northwind database.
 14. `AverageSalary.sql`: Calculates the average salary of employees in the company, rounding the result to two decimal places.
+15. `SalaryStatistics.sql`: Displays the minimum, maximum, and average salary of employees in the company.

 ## Contributing